 1955 Original Ride

-The Mark Twain is a working reproduction of the historic vessels that ferried people up and down the mighty Mississippi.
-An actual working steam engine converts the water from the Rivers of America into steam that in turn powers the large paddle that propels the boat.
+The Mark Twain is an authentic reproduction of the historic vessels that ferried people up and down the mighty Mississippi River.
+A working steam engine converts the water from the Rivers of America into steam that in turn powers the large paddle that propels the boat.

-Featuring meticulously detailed wood craftsmanship, the 28-foot tall, 105-foot-long vessel is comprised of 4 pristine decks:
+Featuring meticulously detailed wood craftsmanship, the 28-foot tall, 105-foot-long riverboat is comprised of 4 pristine decks:

 Walt Disney named the Mark Twain after the pen name of Samuel Langhorne Clemens.
 The famed author of The Adventures of Tom Sawyer and Adventures of Huckleberry Finn—and Walt's personal hero—Clemens was also a riverboat pilot as a young man.